-Project ID Name Description Relative Cost AT07 Park Meadows Bikeways connections to Rail Irail sidewalk improvement/frail connection AT10 Wasatch Loop Pathway Connections Develop a shared-use path along the west side of the US-40 right-of-way to provide regional trail connectivity to Wasatch County and support the Wasatch Loop concept.
-Install connections to Rail Trail and other municipal hard/soft surface trails and pathways connections. \$\$\$\$ AT11 Design and implement 15th St. bike and pedestrian improvements from Empire Ave. to City Park.
-Potential improvements include: shared street or bike/pedestrian-only segment between Park Ave. and City Park; high-visibility crossing of Sullivan Rd.; pedestrian signal with high-visibility crossing at Park Ave.; shared street between Empire Ave. and Woodside Ave. (or fill sidewalk gaps); bulb-outs and high-visibility crossing at intersection of Empire \$\$ AT13 Ave./15th St./Silver King Dr. Create seasonal "flex" bike lanes that provide on-street snow storage or parking and loading space in the winter months.
+Project ID Name Description Relative Cost AT07 Park Meadows Bikeways Plan, design, and implement a complete "all ages and abilities" on-street bikeway network in the Park Meadows neighborhood.
+Locations include: Little Kate/Holiday Ranch Loop Rd. bikeway, connections to Rail Trail, sidewalk improvement/trail connection on Lucky John east of Monitor Dr., and pathway improvement connecting Payday Dr., Thaynes Canyon Dr., Three Kings Dr., and Silver King Dr. \$\$\$\$ AT10 Wasatch Loop Pathway Connections Develop a shared-use path along the west side of the US-40 right-of-way to provide regional trail connectivity to Wasatch County and support the Wasatch Loop concept.
+Install connections to Rail Trail and other municipal hard/soft surface trails and pathways connections. \$\$\$\$ AT11 15th Street Improvements Design and implement 15th St. bike and pedestrian improvements from Empire Ave. to City Park.
+Potential improvements include: shared street or bike/pedestrian-only segment between Park Ave. and City Park; high-visibility crossing of Sullivan Rd.; pedestrian signal with high-visibility crossing at Park Ave.; shared street between Empire Ave. and Woodside Ave. (or fill sidewalk gaps); bulb-outs and high-visibility crossing at intersection of Empire Ave./15th St./Silver King Dr. \$\$ AT13 Flex Bike Lanes Create seasonal "flex" bike lanes that provide on-street snow storage or parking and loading space in the winter months.
 Consider implementing seasonal bike lanes as pilot projects, using low-cost temporary barriers and paint to establish protected facilities in the spring/summer that are removable for the winter.
 Priority corridors include Park Ave. and Empire Ave. \$\$ AT14 Vision Zero Policy Adopt a "Vision Zero" policy, with the goal of eliminating traffic deaths and serious injuries for all modes, through a variety of strategies, including data collection and analysis, street design, education, regulation, and enforcement. \$ AT17 Unified Active Transportation Wayfinding Program Partner with Summit County and other jurisdictions to implement a consistent, multimodal wayfinding program for trails, pathways, and transit access.
 Additional elements include pavement markings and additional signage. \$\$ AT18 Sidewalk Infill Program Identify and improve priority locations for sidewalk infill and repair.
 Create assessment tools to determine which priority conditions and locations warrant city funding. \$\$\$\$ AT19 Accessibility Plan Develop a citywide accessible transportation needs inventory that identifies gaps and explores next steps to make the city's transportation system accessible to all users.
 Define a process for delivering accessible facility upgrades, either as individual projects or as part of upcoming strategies. \$\$ AT22 Neighborhood Enhancements Improve residential neighborhood streets to accommodate safe travel for all, including traffic calming, flex parking, active transportation uses, and other improvements. \$\$\$ AT23 Old Town Stairs Improvements Create neighborhood connections and improvements to the stairway network throughout Old Town.
 Consider electric snow melt, bike rails, lighting, and improved signs. \$\$\$